edyan/neuralyzer/README.md

             # Either "update" or "insert" data
             action:               update

-            # List of cols and methods
+            # Should we delete data with what is defined in "delete_where" ?
+            delete:               ~ # Deprecated (delete and delete_where have been deprecated.
+Use now pre and post_actions)

+            # Condition applied in a WHERE if delete is set to "true"
+            delete_where:         ~ # Deprecated (delete and delete_where have been deprecated.
+Use now pre and post_actions), Example: '1 = 1'
             cols:

                 # Examples:
                 first_name:
                     method:              firstName
                 last_name:
                     method:              lastName

                 # Prototype
                 -

+                    # Faker method to use, see doc : https://github.com/fzaninotto/Faker
                     method:               ~ # Required

+                    # Set this option to true to generate unique values for that field (see faker->unique() generator)
+                    unique:               false

+                    # Faker's parameters, see Faker's doc
                     params:               []

             # Limit the number of written records (update or insert).
-            # 100 by default for insert
+100 by default for insert
             limit:                0

-            # The list of expressions language actions to executed before neuralyzing
-            # Be careful that "pretend" has no effect here.
+            # The list of expressions language actions to executed before neuralyzing.
+Be careful that "pretend" has no effect here.
             pre_actions:          []

-            # The list of expressions language actions to executed after neuralyzing
-            # Be careful that "pretend" has no effect here.
+            # The list of expressions language actions to executed after neuralyzing.
+Be careful that "pretend" has no effect here.
             post_actions:         []

 ```